percona/pmm-doc/docs/deploy/index.md

 In addition to DEB and RPM packages, this site also offers:

 * Generic tarballs that you can extract and run the included `install` script.
-* Source code tarball to build your  client from source.
+* Source code tarball to build your PMM client from source.

 **WARNING**: You should not install agents on database servers that have the same host name, because host names are used by PMM Server to identify collected data.